la2050/archive/_organizations/university-of-southern-california-viterbi-stem-educational-outreach-programs-office.md

       https://challenge.la2050.org/entry/stem-center-for-innovation-and-excellence-scie
   year_submitted:
     - '2016'
-  org_summary:
-    - >-
-      STEM Educational Outreach Programs (STEM-EOP) serves educationally disadvantaged students with the goal to increase the number of students who have authentic experiences in STEM and major in STEM
 title: >-
   University of Southern California (Viterbi STEM Educational Outreach Programs Office)
-uri: >-
-  /organizations/university-of-southern-california-viterbi-stem-educational-outreach-programs-office/
 extrapolated_project_ids:
   - '6102274'
 project_titles_from_extrapolated_project_ids:
-  - STEM Center for Innovation and Excellence (SCIE)
-project_titles:
-  - STEM Center for Innovation and Excellence (SCIE)
-project_titles_from_project_ids:
   - STEM Center for Innovation and Excellence (SCIE)
 original_project_titles:
   - STEM Center for Innovation and Excellence (SCIE)